openlegend/core-rules/core/SRD.md

 -   Entropy vs. Toughness
 -   Might vs. Toughness

-**Description:** Silence overcomes the target (whether from extroardinary of warping sound around the target) or from a physical effect like strangulation or suffocation. \newline
+**Description:** Silence overcomes the target, whether from the warping of sound around the target, or from a physical effect like strangulation or suffocation.

 **Effect:** If Might, Agility, or Entropy is used to inflict this bane, then the character is suffering strangulation and unable to speak.
 If the bane is